 Last Tuesday a 40 pound box of chicken from Zaycon foods (click for the link) had my name on it.
 Several of my friends ordered too, so I invited my self over to my good friends house, because after all work is much more fun with company, right?
 I wish I could tell you we arranged a formal freezer cooking party, but we didn’t.
 We each did our own thing, but what I did do is prep all the chicken for freezer meals and we had fun visiting and working.

 I should have taken pictures while I was prepping chicken, but alas I had chicken goo on my hands and NO ONE wants chicken goo on the camera right?
 You’ll forgive me?
 Right?
 The chicken breast were huge.
 So I am glad I planned prep time.
+Not a fan of traditional shakers and mills?
+Stainless steel salt and pepper shakers are a modern update on traditional dispensers as their finish is sleek, shiny and brings a contemporary feel to your dining table.

 Here is a picture of the chicken in bags prepped: